Emerald Ash Borer (EAB)

 EAB adults emerge in May or early June creating D-shaped exit holes, 3-4 mm in size on the branches and trunks of infested trees.
 The female adult EAB feeds on the margins of the ash leaf.
 After feeding, the female EAB deposits eggs in bark crevices or under bark flaps on the trunk or bark.
 The adult beetle stays active until August.
 After the egg matures, larvae burrow under the bark and feed on the cambium - the water and nutrient transporting layer of the tree.
 The larvae become adult beetles in April or May.

 SYMPTOMS EAB first infest the top of the tree’s crown, which makes spotting adult beetles or exit holes nearly impossible from the ground.
 Woodpecker activity and damage on live trees is often an initial symptom of an EAB infestation.
 As EAB populations increase, crown dieback, epicormic branching, bark splits, and exit holes lower on the bole become more prevalent.
-Trees will only live an average of 3-4 years after infestation and 99% of ash trees will die.
+Trees will only live an average of 3 to 4 years after infestation & 99% of ash trees will die.

 Learn more, view the emerald ash borer presentation [PPT 5.9MB]